-9-23.
+9-21.
 The MDEP: what it is and how it's used

-a.
+- a.
 The Army Management Decision Package (MDEP) serves as a key resource management tool.
-Collectively, b.
-Recording the resources needed to gain an intended outcome, an individual MDEP describes a particular organization, program, or function and applies uniquely to one of the following areas for resource management:
+Collectively, MDEPs account for all Army resources.
+They describe the capabilities programmed over a 9-year period for the Active Army, Guard, Reserve, and civilian work force. - b.
+Recording the resources needed to gain an intended outcome, an individual MDEP describes a particular organization, program, or function and applies uniquely to one of the following areas for resource management: - (1) Missions of MTOE (modified tables of organization and equipment) units. - (2) Missions of TDA (tables of distribution and allowances) units.